SkorpioX22/Developer-CMD-Starter-Suite/SECURITY.md

 # Security Policy

-Even though this project is open source, we DO NOT ALLOW ANY EXPLOITATION OF ANY PART OF THE DCSS PROJECT, WETHER IN THE REPOSITORY OR ANY FILE IN THE DCSS.
+Even though this project is open source, we DO NOT ALLOW ANY EXPLOITATION OF ANY PART OF THE DCSS PROJECT, WhETHER IN THE REPOSITORY OR ANY FILE IN THE DCSS.

 ## Supported Versions

-DCSS_beta_V0.1.x
+DCSS 1.0.X, 1.1.X, and 1.2.X

+##Unsupported Versions:
+All DCSS BETA versions (including v0.1.x)

 ## Reporting a Vulnerability